NgoDuc2505/Image_Processing_VKU_Project/README.md

 - "img" is the folder that contains your image source.
 - "Result_collection" is the folder which stores your duplicated images.

+[***] Your Python file has to be included in src folder, the images folder will be in the same position as src.